 Lethbridge Community Bingo Association is a 100% non-profit organization that was incorporated under the Societies Act on July 25, 1985.
 It is made up of 38 Non-profit charities with the majority of its proceeds benefitting the youth and seniors of Lethbridge and surrounding area.
 Our clubs also reach out to a minimum additional 37 non-profit organizations.
-Our clubs range from three (3) senior citizen organizations, nine (9) charities that are strictly involved with the development of the youth through sport programs or education and self improvement programs, Seven (7) Health related charities, eight (8) service clubs, and two (1) Historical Education Programs.
+Our clubs range from four (4) senior citizen organizations, twelve (12) charities that are strictly involved with the development of the youth through sport programs or education and self improvement programs, Seven (7) Health related charities, eleven (11) service clubs, and one (1) Historical Education Programs.

 Here is a brief breakdown on the above charities:

 Lethbridge Senior Citizens, Nord-Bridge Seniors, Hungarian Old Timers, and Bridge 55 Club are the seniors organizations that benefit from our Association.
 Some of the programs that are offered at these organizations are supervision for Adult Daycare, exercise programs, Arts, crafts, computer programs, dances and shop facilities are only a few of the programs offered to our Seniors.
 Counseling and education and assistance for Heart & Stroke, Alzheimer’s and Senior Abuse Programs and mental health services are also provided.
 Support for representation for Lethbridge for Senior Games on Provincial levels is also possible.
 Due to the funds that are raised though the bingos worked by the seniors they are able to enhance these and many more programs offered to the seniors of Lethbridge.